harrycresswell/harry/content/page/uses.md

 ## Web development

 [Hyper](https://hyper.is/) is my go-to terminal.
-I use it with a couple of plugins installed; [hyper-night-owl](https://hyper.is/store/hyper-night-owl) and [hyperborder](https://github.com/webmatze/hyperborder).
+I use it with a couple of plugins installed–[hyper-night-owl](https://hyper.is/store/hyper-night-owl) theme and [hyperborder](https://github.com/webmatze/hyperborder)–to improve the visual apperence.

 [VSCode](https://code.visualstudio.com/) is my text editor of choice.
-However, I also use [Typora](https://typora.io/) when writing markdown.
+However, I also use [Typora](https://typora.io/) when writing markdown for its seemless preview.

-[Git](https://git-scm.com/) is a key part of workflow.
+[Git](https://git-scm.com/) is a key part of my workflow.
 Working with static site generators and [CI/CD](https://en.wikipedia.org/wiki/CI/CD) it’s hard to avoid.
 I use [Github](https://github.com/) to host all my code remotely.

 In 2021 I committed to using [Hugo](https://gohugo.io/) to build content based websites.
 I use it for both client projects and all sorts of personal projects.
-Having worked with a bunch of different tools in the past – WordPress, Jekyll, Gatsby and Eleventy to name a few – Hugo is hands down my favourite.
+Having worked with a bunch of different tools in the past – WordPress, Jekyll, Gatsby and Eleventy to name a few – Hugo is hands down my favourite to work with.

 I use [Cloudcannon](https://cloudcannon.com/) for any client project which requires CMS.
 Unlike most content management systems, Cloudcannon was built with Hugo in mind.
-Having worked with both Netlify CMS (now called [Decap](https://decapcms.org/)) and Forestry (now discontinued) in the past, it’s the best for websites built using Hugo.
+Having worked with both Netlify CMS (now [Decap](https://decapcms.org/)) and Forestry (now discontinued) in the past, it’s the best I’ve found for websites built with Hugo.

 For hosting and deployment I currently use Cloudcannon (which uses Cloudflare under the hood) for client sites and [Netlify](https://www.netlify.com/) for personal projects.

-[Cloudinary](https://cloudinary.com/) is a digital asset manager used to generate image transformations (various image sizes, formats, styles and so on) on the fly.
+[Cloudinary](https://cloudinary.com/) is a digital asset manager which I use to generate image transformations (various image sizes, formats, styles and so on) on the fly.
 It’s handy for larger sites, where you’d like to remove media files from your Git repo to improve your build times.

 In 2023 I switch my clients from Google to [Fathom Analytics](https://usefathom.com/).
 Fathom respects vistor data and privacy and can be installed on up to 50 different sites.
 Perfect if you build a lot of websites.
-I run a self-hosted instance of [Umami Analytics](https://umami.is/) for certain personal projects.
+I also run a self-hosted instance of [Umami Analytics](https://umami.is/) for certain personal projects.

 [Codepen](https://codepen.io/) is where I test ideas with code in a self contained environment.
 It’s a helpful tool if you want to try something out or work on specific feature without the distraction of an entire codebase.